Graduation Requirements

 Verified Credits

-Beginning with the ninth-grade class of 2000-01 (graduation class of 2003-04), students receiving a Standard or Advanced Studies diploma shall have earned a required number of standard and verified credits as set forth in the Standards of Accreditation.
+Students receiving a Standard or Advanced Studies diploma shall have earned a required number of standard and verified credits as set forth in the Standards of Accreditation.

 Weighted Credit Courses